 How might Obama's victory affect atheists?
 The very question is misleading because it suggests that we are a far more cohesive group than is the case and that we have some sort of shared agenda, which is sadly also not the case.
 The best we can do is select a few issues which are likely to be of interest to the majority of atheists and speculate about them.

-This is precisely the strategy the Humanist Network News (HNN) selected for a recent article on the subject.
+This is precisely the strategy the Humanist Network News (HNN) selected for a recent article (update: link no longer active) on the subject.
 They identified issues likely to be of interest to atheists and humanists as "separation of church and state, First Amendment rights, protecting a woman's right to choose, marriage equality for gays, etc." I agree that all these issues are important to me.
 I'd add others, but these are a good starting point.

 Perhaps the most important point made by the HNN article was that those of us in the reality-based community cannot afford to be complacent.
 Improved grassroots and political organization is essential.
 I sincerely hope that this will prove to be the primary lesson learned from Elizabeth Dole's campaign of anti-atheist bigotry.